undera/chess-engine-nn/README.md

 Observations:
 - for body activation relu is good and linear is even better
 - rmsprop optimizer does not work for dense net
+- judging by decrease in number of invalid moves offered by NN, training of convolutional variant helps